felipePepito/teamRace/README.txt

 Welcome to the teamRace repository!

-TeamRace is a project aiming to create a online-platform for teamRaces.
+This software is designed as a service for teamRaces.

 What is a teamRace?
+A teamRace, simply spoken, is an attempt to connect the unknown (person and subject).
-A teamRace is thought to be a great competition, consisting of several challenges and teams.
+It is thought to be a great, interdisciplinary competition, consisting of several challenges and teams.

 Structure of this repository